kraftydinosaur/OOT-Heart-Piece-Display/README.md

 Heart Piece Display for Zelda Ocarina of Time written in Python.
 Mainly intended for streaming or just for fun.
 Similar to [OOT Skulltula Counter](https://kraftydinosaur.github.io/projects/skulltula/).
-Automatically obtains heart piece the value from the running **Mupen64** process.
+Automatically obtains heart piece value from the running **Mupen64** process.

 ![](readme/gui.png)